≡ Menu

 Physical Characteristics of the Jack Russell Terrier… Ah, we mean the Parson Russell Terrier

-Jack Russell’s can come in a variety of different sizes and can vary in height from 10 to 15 inches and in weight from 13 to 17 pounds.
-Now Jack Russell’s that are 10 to 12 inches tall are called Shorty Jacks, they are very similar to Dachshunds or Corgis.
+Jack Russells can come in various sizes and can vary in height from 10 to 15 inches and in weight from 13 to 17 pounds.
+Now, Jack Russells 10 to 12 inches tall are called Shorty Jacks; they are very similar to Dachshunds or Corgis.
+But the Jack Russells that belong to the Parson Russell Terrier Club of America and the Jack Russell Terrier Club of America are preferred to be taller and rise to 15 inches.

 But remember…

-While the Jack Russell is amusing and fun to have around the house, he has a strong prey drive.
-He will go after cats, rats or anything that is small and moves.
-And he was created to be able to keep up with horses so when this little guy decides he wants to “take off” good luck trying to catch him.
+While Jack Russell is amusing around the house, he has a strong prey drive.
+He will go after cats, rats, or anything small and move.
+And he was created to be able to keep up with horses, so when this little guy decides he wants to “take off,” good luck trying to catch him.
+Additionally, these guys are fearless, so they’ll often like to take on anything.
+Anything can and often will mean taking on dogs much more significant than him, so if you Are very aggressive against other dogs and prefer humans to live with other dogs.

-He is great – he is friendly and affectionate, eager to please and very confident.
-He is even friendly with complete strangers.
+He is friendly and affectionate, eager to please, and very confident.
+He is even familiar with strangers.
 But he is very noisy and barks a lot.
-He is also a notorious digger, digs absolutely anything that can be dug.
-So please keep that in mind, especially if you decide you want to keep him indoors all day and are even remotely fond of your carpeting or hard wood floors.
+He is also a notorious digger and digs absolutely anything that can be explored.
+So please remember that, especially if you want to keep him indoors all day and are even remotely fond of your carpeting or hardwood floors.

-These little guys are generally better suited to living in a house with older children.
-You never know with toddlers or small children as it is very hard to teach them to be respectful to dogs.
-There is a chance that the Jack Russell could snap at them.
+Also, these little guys are generally better suited to living in a house with older children.
+You never know with toddlers or small children, as it is tough to teach them to be respectful to dogs.
+There is a chance that Jack Russell could snap at them.

-Jack Russell Terriers are a relatively healthy breeds and have a life expectancy of 12 to 14 years.
+Jack Russell Terriers are relatively healthy breeds with a life expectancy of 12 to 14 years.
 But they are prone to certain health conditions such as….

 No, probably not.
 But until you fully understand what these policies “will” and “won’t” cover and how much these pet insurance policies cost, how will you know if one might be right for you?